SaiPranaviKurapati/Mini-1-Socket-Tri-Code-Interoperability/README.md

 This project demonstrates a straightforward implementation of a networked communication system using Python sockets.
 The architecture allows for scalable and flexible communication between multiple clients and a server, with the ability to handle different types of messages and commands effectively.

+**Encoding**: Constructs a payload string by combining group, name, and msg separated by commas.
+Prepares a header that includes the length of the payload, padded to four digits, followed by the payload itself.
+The length helps the receiver know how many characters to expect, which is crucial for correctly parsing messages that may vary in length.

+**Decoding** : Splits the raw input string based on commas into parts.
+It expects four parts due to the structure defined by encode: [message length, group, name, msg].
+Checks if the split results in exactly four parts.
+If not, it raises a ValueError indicating an issue with the message format, which is crucial for detecting transmission errors or tampering.

+**session handler** : This implementation allows for individual sessions with clients to be handled in separate threads, enabling concurrent processing of client requests in a networked application.
+Each session can receive, process, and handle messages independently of others.